-Acana Dog Food Recalls 2017
+Acana Dog Food Recalls 2019

-To sign up for Recall Alerts visit: http://dogfood.guru/recalls.
 We only email you in the event of an actual recall.
+Learn how we Monitor for Recalls: https://dogfood.guru/monitor-dog-food-recalls.

-The philosophy attached to this is that many “holistic” or “natural” dog foods available in the market are actually not that nutritious (due to low meat protein content, high levels of inappropriate carbohydrates, and little to no actual fresh ingredients), and Champion Pet Foods wanted to up the ante by providing holistic and natural dog food that’s actually nutritious.
+The philosophy attached to this is that many “holistic” or “natural” dog foods available in the market are actually not that nutritious (due to low meat protein content, high levels of inappropriate carbohydrates, and little to no actual fresh ingredients).
+Champion Pet Foods wanted to up the ante by providing holistic and natural dog food that’s actually nutritious.
 That’s how Biologically Appropriate was born.
-Their Biologically Appropriate philosophy is built on five rules: High concentration of meat.
+This philosophy is built on five rules.
+First, there is a high concentration of meat.

-Our Acana Sport & Agility formula review:
+In-Depth Look At Acana Sport & Agility

-It’s no surprise that three great protein sources are among the top 5, because the crude protein content of this formula is at 33%.
+It’s no surprise that three great protein sources are among the top five because the crude protein content of this formula is at 33%.
 The crude fat content is at 24%, which is good because active dogs need fat in their diet in order to burn off some energy.
 Steel-cut oats and whole potatoes are quality sources of carbohydrates.
-Some other wholesome ingredients further down the list include: peas, whole egg, deboned flounder, carrots, spinach, blueberries, and chicory root.
+Some other wholesome ingredients further down the list include peas, whole egg, deboned flounder, carrots, spinach, blueberries, and chicory root.
 The formula also contains vitamins and minerals, such as vitamin A supplement, vitamin B12 supplement, iron proteinate, and selenium yeast.
 We don’t see any controversial ingredients, useless fillers, or artificial flavorings and colorings in this formula.
 Because of that, we give Acana Sport & Agility an A-plus!

 Acana dog food is available in many different independent pet stores.
 As far as we know, Petco carries it, as well.
 If you’re a web-savvy dog owner, you can snag a bag online as well.
 Acana’s store locator has all the information you need.
 It will detect your current location and then give you a list of all the nearest retailers.
 Click on the “online” tab to see all the websites that carry Acana dog food.